-The Audit and Risk Committee is comprised of Shimi Shah and Peter Sermol, both of whom has been determined by the Board to be independent under the applicable Nasdaq listing standards.
-Edward Hyams also served on the committee until his resignation on November 16, 2018.
-Shimi Shah joined the Audit and Risk Committee on December 28, 2017; prior to that, Mr. Chin was a member of the committee.
+The Audit and Risk Committee is comprised of William Langdon (who is Chair of the Audit and Risk Committee), Matthew Cahir and Peter Jeavons, all of whom joined the committee on June 16, 2020, and have been determined by the Board to be independent under the applicable Nasdaq listing standards.
+Ashwin Roy served on the committee from his appointment on September 20, 2019 until his resignation on June 16, 2020.
+Shimi Shah and Peter Sermol also served on the committee until their resignations on June 16, 2020.

-Upon the resignation of Edward Hymans, an independent director, on November 16, 2019, the Company no longer complied with Nasdaq's audit committee requirements as set forth in Listing Rule 5605, which requires a minimum of three independent directors on the committee.
-The Company must appoint another independent director to the Audit and Risk Committee by the Company's next annual shareholders' meeting.
+Upon the resignation of Edward Hyams, an independent director, on November 16, 2018, the Company no longer complied with Nasdaq's audit committee requirements as set forth in Listing Rule 5605, which requires a minimum of three independent directors on the committee.
+On September 20, 2019, Ashwin Roy joined the committee as an independent director, enabling the Company to regain compliance with Listing Rule 5605 on that date.

-The Audit and Risk committee has a written charter, a form of which is available free of charge on VivoPower's website at www.vivopower.com
+The Audit and Risk committee has a written charter, a form of which is available on VivoPower's website at www.vivopower.com